AdenWhitworth/checkmate_Front-End/README.md

 - **Real-Time Gameplay**: Challenge your friends in a multiplayer chess game with real-time move updates.
 - **In-Game Chat**: Communicate with your opponent during the game with the built-in chat feature.
-- **Ranking System**: Track your performance and compare rankings with friends.
+- **ELO Ranking System**: Track your performance and compare rankings with friends.
 - **In-Game Statistics**: Monitor game statistics as you play.
 - **Responsive Design**: Optimized for desktop and mobile devices, ensuring a great user experience on any screen size.
+- **Game Persistence**: Stay in the game, even if you loose connection, with a reliable rejoin feature.

 ## Technologies Used